Nokia gets on 5G growth path as new strategy takes shape

 Its comparable gross margin rose to 38.2% from 36.4% a year earlier, mainly driven by 5G growth.

-Reporting by Supantha Mukherjee, European Technology & Telecoms Correspondent, based in Stockholm, additional reporting by Essi Lehto in Helsinkiediting by Niklas Pollard and Keith Weir
+Reporting by Supantha Mukherjee, European Technology & Telecoms Correspondent, based in Stockholm; Additional reporting by Essi Lehto in Helsinki; Editing by Niklas Pollard, Keith Weir and Jane Merriman

 Our Standards: The Thomson Reuters Trust Principles.